chrisblatt/chrisblatt/README.md

 - 👋 Hi, I’m @chrisblatt
 - 👀 I’m interested in DevOps, Cloud Engineering, Observability, and Reliablity.
-- 🌱 I’m currently learning Kubernetes, Cloud Engineering fundamentals in Azure, and freshening coding skills after scripting for a long time.
+- 🌱 I’m currently focused on Kubernetes baremetal and edge, cloud engineering, and freshening coding skills after scripting for a long time.
 - 💞️ I’m looking to contribute on open source observability and internal development portal/platform solutions but not sure how or where to start.

 <!---